Important Facts for Owning Chinchillas

-Chinchillas are a species of rodent, they are slightly bigger then squirrels.
-They are crepuscular, which means they are active around dawn and dusk, and rest/nap during the day.
+Chinchillas are a species of rodent; they are slightly bigger than squirrels.
+They are crepuscular, which means they are active around dawn and dusk and rest/nap during the day.
 They live in the mountainous regions of Chile.
 Chinchillas can live up to 16 years.

-Chinchillas when given time can build trust with their human owners, showing their inquisitive, and intelligent behaviors.
+Chinchillas when given time can build trust with their human owners and show their inquisitive and intelligent behaviors.